 Contamination may occur throughout the process of collecting, storing and analyzing a blood sample from a Las Vegas DUI suspect.
 In particular, the vial used for the blood draw must also be pre-loaded with a very specific amount of preservative and anticoagulant.
 Otherwise, the blood may ferment AFTER it is drawn from the body, creating its own alcohol.

 We want to see (a) whether we get a different result, and (b) whether contamination occurred after the blood was drawn.
-If so, we may be able to get the BAC results excluded from evidence.
+If so, we may be able to get the BAC results thrown out of court.
 Or at least, this situation will cast doubt as to the reliability of the alleged BAC reading.

 15. Low-Carbohydrate Diets Can Exaggerate Breath Test Readings